evansethan/gridx/README.md

 U.S. State Geographic Information (data/state_regions)
-Shapefiles of each U.S. State for use in visualization TODO
+Shapefiles of each U.S. State for use in gridx/viz.py TODO
 URL:
     TODO